GwenaelCasaccio/gwenaelcasaccio.github.io/_posts/2021-03-10-testing-gst-with-cmocka.markdown

   return mock_type(int);
 }

+...
 {% endhighlight %}

+## configure the mock objects with cmocka

 In the testing method the mock will be configured to check the arguments and returns the expected values:
 {% highlight c %}